Rajan619/aec-unreal-bim-viewer/README.md

 The goal is to simulate a lightweight **digital twin workflow** — enabling users to explore structures, inspect metadata, and interact with BIM elements in real time.

 ---
+##IFC Files
+IFC files were sourced form the smaple files found here: https://github.com/buildingSMART/Sample-Test-Files It can also be found in the directory "Sources".

 ## Key Features